Batch Annealing vs. Continuous Annealing: Which Works Best?

 Additionally, continuous annealing is more controlled, making it less harsh on the mesh being treated.
 This makes it ideal when finer mesh specifications are being used.

 The most significant factor that divides the cost of continuous and batch annealing is labor.
 In other words, the more labor needed to heat-treat your mesh, the more it will cost.

 To that end, there is typically more labor required during the continuous annealing process, especially considering only one roll can be heat treated at a time.
 This, in turn, makes it more expensive.

 That said, the fact that several rolls of mesh can be heat treated during a single heat treatment reduces the labor needed to conduct a batch annealing process.
 This is why batch annealing is typically cheaper.

 Knowing this, the price of the heat treatment should not be the deciding factor of what annealing process you select.
 It should be the desired hardness level of the mesh.

 For a softer, more malleable mesh, batch annealing should be applied.
 For a mesh that is pliable while still maintaining a higher level of stability, continuous annealing is the ideal annealing process.

-Having your woven wire mesh annealed is an ideal heat treatment process when molding your mesh into a customized fabricated component.
-Whether you have your mesh batch annealed are continuous annealed depends on the hardness and pliability you want your mesh to have.
+Having your woven wire mesh annealed is an ideal heat treatment process when you want your mesh to hold its form.
+Choosing to have your mesh batch annealed or continuous annealed depends on the hardness and pliability you want your mesh to have.

-After 140 years of weaving wire mesh, W.S.
-Tyler continues to find innovative ways to help customers make the most out of their wire mesh solutions and achieve optimal results.
+After 150 years of weaving wire mesh, W.S.
+Tyler strives to educate customers on the capabilities of woven wire mesh, helping them make the most out of the material and achieve optimal results.

 About Eric Himes